mbabynames search ✿

 India Genevieve

-The meaning of India is "noble and strong"; Genevieve is "woman of the people".
+The meaning of India is "from India"; Genevieve is "woman of the people".
 There is a natural balance between the two.
 India is 2 syllables.
 Genevieve at 3 adds length and rhythm.

 India Katherine

-India carries the meaning "noble and strong" while Katherine brings "pure".
+India carries the meaning "from India" while Katherine brings "pure".
 Said together, India Katherine has both weight and warmth.
 The hard K in Katherine gives a clean break after India's open vowel ending.

 India Penelope